Location

 The attic

 The roof, which includes a dovecote tower, is made up of an old oak-and-chestnut timber framework built in accordance with the highest professional standards by specialist journeymen carpenters.
 Four dormers and two frames still need to be installed.
 Half of the chestnut battens have been installed, on the east side and west end.
 The roofing has always been protected by waterproof sheets.
-New waterproof sheets were laid upon the roofing in October 2022.
-That was when these photographs were taken.
+These photographs were taken when the sheets were changed.

 This outbuilding is crowned with a gable roof of flat tiles.
 Its north-east-facing facade is punctuated with a carriage entrance, a smaller door for the cowshed, a little door for reaching the loft, and two stone platforms from which pigeons can fly away.
 Inside, the two stone-floored rooms each lie beneath a loft that can be reached via a ladder.
 A pedestrian door opens into a little garden that serves as a vegetable patch.